2014 Toyota/Save Mart 350

 The 2014 Toyota/Save Mart 350 was a NASCAR Sprint Cup Series stock car race that was held on June 22, 2014, at Sonoma Raceway in Sonoma, California.
 Contested over 110 laps on the 1.99 mi road course, it was the 16th race of the 2014 NASCAR Sprint Cup Series, and the first of two road course competitions on the schedule.
 Carl Edwards won the race, his second win of the season and first on a road course in Sprint Cup competition.
 Jeff Gordon finished second, while Dale Earnhardt Jr., Jamie McMurray, and Paul Menard rounded out the top five.
 The top rookies of the race were Austin Dillon (17th), Cole Whitt (27th), and Kyle Larson (28th).

-Previous week's race

-Jimmie Johnson took the lead with ten laps to go to win the Quicken Loans 400 at Michigan International Speedway.
-This was his first career win at Michigan.
-"We had figured out every way to lose this race," Johnson said after winning at Michigan for the first time in 25 tries.
-"And today we were able to get it done.
-"We really were in a win-win situation," he added.
-"Those guys still had to come to pit road to make it to the end.
-Once I got an idea of how the race was unfolding, I knew we were in the catbird seat and were able to take advantage of it.
-When it came down to strategy in the end, which we all knew it would at Michigan, Chad nailed the strategy."